 Researching a visit to Tasmania?
-Get inspired by this episode of the Tour the World travel TV series, as we join Evergreen Tours on a 10-day journey of discovery around Tassie.
-Highlights include Hobart and the Salamanca Market, Port Arthur, Bicheno, Stanley and Strahan for a cruise on the majestic Gordon River...
+Get inspired by this episode of the Tour the World travel TV series, as we join Evergreen Tours on a 10-day journey of discovery to Hobart, Port Arthur, Bicheno, Stanley and Strahan.

 Looking for ideas for things to see and do in Tasmania?
 In this episode of the Tour the World travel TV series, we’re on the road a little closer to home, on a fabulous tour around our very own ‘Tas-mazia’.